 • Communication Issues: Language differences might lead to misunderstandings.

-• Cultural Differences: Different habits and values can sometimes cause conflicts.
+• Cultural Differences in Marriage: Different habits and values can sometimes cause conflicts.

 • Legal Hurdles: Dealing with visas and legal paperwork can be tricky and expensive.